fntechgit/summit-registration-lite/README.md

    **showCompanyInput**       = booleaen to show/hide the "Company" field.
 Defaults to true.

-   **companyInputPlaceholder**= string for the set the placeholder of the free text company input

    **companyDDLPlaceholder**  = string for the set the placeholder of the DDL company input

    **logoDark**               = string for custom src for dark theme logo on otp login